dolanjs/ubuntu-grsec/README.md

 At this point, you should disconnect this server from the Internet and treat it as an offline (air-gapped) server.

-## Download kernel and Grsecurity on the online server
+## Download kernel and Grsecurity on online server

 Create a directory for Grsecurity, the Linux kernel, and the other tools you will be downloading.